-Child neglect and poverty aware practice
+Child neglect and poverty-aware practice

 Develop an understanding of neglect, its relationship with poverty and austerity, and its impact on children and young people.

-Child neglect has been the most common initial category of abuse recorded on child protection plans for many years.
 This workshop will support practitioners to develop an understanding of neglect, its relationship with poverty and austerity, and its impact on children and young people.

 Designed for

-Social care practitioners working directly with children and families.
+Family help and social care practitioners working directly with children and families.

 Learning outcomes